nkutsche/xslt-package-handler/Readme.md

 ### Saxon initializer | XProc configurer

 The Saxon initializer or XProc configurer searches in each jar file of the current classpath for files with the path `/META-INF/xslt/com.nkutsche.xslt.packages`.
 So it finds all available XSLT packages.
-By parsing the files it identifies the package names and versions and notifies Saxon about it.
+By parsing the XSLT files it identifies the package names and versions and notifies Saxon about it.